-The City's sphere of influence (SOI) was last updated in 2008 and included the addition of 245 acres east of Silverado Trail and Howell Mountain Road, which had already been previously a part of the City's boundary area but excluded from the SOI at the time of its establishment in 1974.359
+The City's sphere of influence (SOI) was last updated in 2008 and included the addition of 245 acres east of Silverado Trail and Howell Mountain Road, which had already been previously a part of the City's boundary area but excluded from the SOI at the time of its establishment in 1974.

 The City's current SOI is slightly smaller than its boundaries, as can be seen in the agency profile above.
-The SOI excludes the two parcels contained in the City's boundaries and owned and used by the City near the Bell Canyon Reservoir.
-These two parcels are non-contiguous to the rest of the St. Helena's boundary area, as shown in Figure 7-1.
+The SOI excludes the non-contiguous two parcels contained in the City's jurisdiction and owned and used by the City near the Bell Canyon Reservoir, as shown in Figure 7-1.
 Typically, this would indicate LAFCO's anticipation that these areas be detached from the City; however, it has been Napa LAFCO's practice to not include city-owned property within a city's SOI pursuant to Government Code §56742, which is specific to non-contiguous territories.
 LAFCO may wish to consider including the non-contiguous city-owned properties in the City of St. Helena's SOI during its next update, or if LAFCO wishes to continue the practice of excluding these properties from the City's SOI, then it may consider clarifying its intent in its policies.